esciencecenter-digital-skills/Natural-language-processing/episodes/04-LargeLanguageModels.md

 from langchain_core.messages import HumanMessage, SystemMessage
 ```

-We can now create a model instance.
+Create a model instance.
 Here, `model` defines the LLM we want to use, which we set to the model that we just downloaded, and `temperature` sets the randomness of the mode, using the value zero ensures that repeating a question will give the same model output (answer).

 ```
 llm = ChatOllama(model=llama3.1:8b, temperature=0)
 ```

-Now that the model is set up, we can prompt it - ask it a question.
+Now that the model is set up, it can be prompted - ask it a question.

 ```python
 question = "When was the moon landing?"